 – Ask employees to make use of their annual leave.
 This is not a cash flow measure but in case of redundancy it will reduce the termination cost impact.

-Postponement of income-tax, VAT and National Insurance contributions
+Postponement of VAT and provisional tax contributions

 A grant of €350 given to employers for every employee on quarantine leave